 I share a free printable set of beginning sounds puzzles here.
 It’s a fun hands-on way for the kids to be able to choose a picture and match it to the letter sound that it begins with.
 If they haven’t learned all of their letters/sounds yet, only give them the letters you’ve reviewed and continue to add more as they learn.

-These color by code beginning sounds pages are always a fun one for your little learners.
-The students will look at the picture in each section and color it one of 2 colors depending if it begins with the letter sound at the top of the page.
+These color-by-code beginning sounds pages are always a fun one for your little learners.
+The students will look at the picture in each section and color it one of 2 colors depending on if it begins with the letter sound at the top of the page.
 They will continue until all of the sections are colored to reveal the letter.

 This beginning sound spin and cover game is a great one to use as a center or in small groups.
 The students will use a paper clip and pencil and spin a letter.
 They will then cover a picture that has the same beginning sound as the letter.